The complex world of tax on investment

 - Tax rate(s).
 Gains are treated as the top part of your income (above dividends).
 For UK investment bonds, a basic rate tax credit (at 20%) is allowed, reflecting the fact that the insurance company has paid tax on the income and Offshore policies are effectively free of UK tax on the underlying income and gains, and therefore do not benefit from the basic rate credit on encashment when the full income tax rates apply (including the starting rate band at 0% and the personal savings allowance).

 - Top slicing.
 If the addition of policy gains pushes you into higher or additional rate income tax, top slicing relief can reduce your liability by treating the gain as spread over a period of years, which in most cases will be the time you have held the investment.

 You should always seek advice before withdrawing any money from investment bonds, because the government has recently made a technical reform in this complex area.
 Their structure – for example, one bond could be 1,000 individual policies – can create serious tax traps.

-In most circumstances, capital gains are taxed more lightly than your income, particularly if your net realised gains fall within the annual exempt amount (£11,700 in 2018/19 and £12,000 in 2019/20) or you are a higher or additional rate taxpayer.
+In most circumstances, capital gains are taxed more lightly than income, particularly if net realised gains fall within the annual exempt amount (£11,700 in 2018/19 and £12,000 in 2019/20) or you are a higher or additional rate taxpayer.
 Not all investments are subject to capital gains tax (CGT).
 For example, gilts and most other fixed-interest securities are exempt, but unit trusts and OEICs that invest in them are not.

 The basic principles of CGT are now: